MBV-INF4410 – Bioinformatics for Molecular Biology

 Changes in the course due to coronavirus

 Autumn 2020 we plan for teaching and examinations to be conducted as described in the course description and on semester pages.
 However, changes may occur due to the corona situation.
 You will receive notifications about any changes at the semester page and/or in Canvas.

 Spring 2020: Teaching and examinations was digitilized.
 See changes and common guidelines for exams at the MN faculty spring 2020.

 This course will introduce students to resources and tools in bioinformatics for molecular biology research.
 Scientists actively developing and applying bioinformatics tools in their research will talk about their fields in general as well as their own work.
 Students must bring a lap-top for in-course demonstrations as well as practical lab exercises.
 The course is mainly intended for biology students but is also open for students with a computer science or related background wishing to extend their knowledge of informatics problems in the biological domain.

 This course seeks to provide students with a broad overview practical tools used in bioinformatics.
 Each subject area will introduce requisite background in statistics or other mathematical concepts.

 • Review of probability and statistics with special emphasis on high throughput analysis

-• Introduction to basic programming and scripting
+• Using programming and scripting to develop analytical pipelines

 • Biological databases